ikko/sym/docs/readme_details/1_symbol_fundamental_building_block/index.md

 # 1.1 Symbol: The Fundamental Building Block

-The `Symbol` object serves as the atomic unit within the framework, embodying a node in a dynamic, directed acyclic graph #40;DAG#41;.
+The `Symbol` object serves as the atomic unit within the framework, embodying a node in a dynamic, directed acyclic graph (DAG).
 Its design prioritizes uniqueness, efficient relationship management, and extensibility, making it a versatile primitive for diverse symbolic data manipulation tasks.

 ## Uniqueness and Interning

 Each `Symbol` instance is uniquely identified by its `name` attribute.
-This uniqueness is enforced through an interning mechanism, ensuring that `Symbol#40;'A'#41;` will always return the same object in memory as any subsequent call to `Symbol#40;'A'#41;`.
+This uniqueness is enforced through an interning mechanism, ensuring that `Symbol('A')` will always return the same object in memory as any subsequent call to `Symbol('A')`.
 This design choice offers significant advantages:

 -   **Memory Efficiency**: Prevents redundant object creation, reducing memory footprint, especially in large graphs with many identical symbolic representations.
 -   **Consistency**: Guarantees that operations on a symbol consistently refer to the same underlying entity, simplifying identity checks and graph integrity.